Russian stock market, crushed by war, will partially reopen

 “If someone is holding a traditional 60% stock, 40% bond portfolio matched to a global index, their exposure to Russia would be roughly 0.02% of their portfolio," Johnson said.
 “Russia barely registers."

-Average Russians do trade in in Russian stocks: the central bank estimates that roughly 7.7 trillion rubles, equal to roughly $79 billion, of Russia's stock was owned by retail investors as of late 2021.

-Russia's government may intervene to support its companies and investors.
-Prime Minister Mikhail Mishustin said March 1 that the country’s National Wealth Fund would purchase up to 1 trillion rubles ($10.2 billion) in Russian shares by the end of the year.

-Before the war, foreign investors were showing growing interest in Russian stocks as an emerging markets opportunity.
-But roughly a week into the war, Russia was removed from emerging markets indexes compiled by MSCI, a division of Morgan Stanley.
+Before the war, there had been growing interest in Russian stocks among foreign institutional investors looking for opportunities in emerging markets.
+But roughly a week into the war, Russia was removed from emerging markets indexes compiled by the investment analytics company MSCI.

 MCSI said that after consultation with a large number of asset managers it determined the Russian stock market to be “uninvestable.”
 That took away a primary incentive for fund managers to invest there.